ehtiramabdullayev/twit-filtering/README.md

 + Careful choice of tools and data formats
 + Use of production-ready approaches

-While no specific time limit is mandated to complete the exercise, you will be asked to provide your code within a given deadline from Sytac HR.
+While no specific time limit is mandated to complete the exercise, you will be asked to provide your code within a given deadline.
 You are free to choose any library as long as it can run on the JVM.

 ## Task ##